 Teachers must have their Z-Visa before they go to China.
 We help you to get the Z-Visa.
 The costs for processing the work permit documents inside China, will be covered by the company.
 Teachers need to pay the costs of their Physical Exam/Blood Test (if there is a fee charged by their doctor), fees for getting documents notarized/authenticated, passport photos, and the fee charged by the Chinese visa processing office in their country when they put the visa in your passport.

 First, we will sign a contract with you for the position.

 Next, we will send you the details for applying for your work permit:

 Copies of these are sent to us by e-mail.
-(The original physical exam documents need to be shown once you arrive in China)
+(Original documents need to be shown once you arrive in China)

 The Work Permit will then be processed in China.
-(This generally takes a week or two)
+(This generally takes a couple weeks)

 As this is immigration, police and government, they are always able to request more documents during the process and this can delay the processing time.